Our Society’s History

 1995 exhibitions were held in the Leas Cliff Hall and at the Metropole, the latter opened by Sir Roger de Haan.
 The Metropole Arts Centre was known as a centre of excellence.

-1998 the Society moved to The Grand next door to the Metropole (where it exhibited annually until 2017).
+1998 the Society moved to The Grand next door to the Metropole (where it exhibited annually for the next 21 years).

 November 2006 the FAS lecture by Professor Anthony Slinn (now named the Slinn Lecture) was included in the Folkestone Literary Festival programme.

 2012 the Society introduced a new ‘Summer Exhibition’ to complement the existing established Spring and Autumn Exhibitions.
 The new exhibition, first held in the town’s Cultural Quarter, provided an additional opportunity for promoting the visual arts, contributing to the artistic reputation and visitor experience of the town and allowing members of the Society to showcase their work.
 Timed to coincide with the peak period of the holiday season, both locals and visitors were able to browse over 200 artworks.
 By this time FAS membership numbers had increased to just under 200 members.

 2013 the Society introduced the Gloria Gordon Award for Young Artists.
 This was donated by Society patron Graham Gordon in memory of his late wife – and former FAS member – Gloria.

 2014 saw the introduction of the first annual Art Review, a full colour publication showcasing members works, which replaced the former FAS Journal.